(4 minute read; 702 words – 5 of 7)

 It requires a total surrender as you repent and put your faith and trust in Jesus.

 “No one can say ‘Jesus is Lord’ except by the Holy Spirit.”
-(1 Corinthians 12:3) and “No one can come to (Christ) unless the Father who sent me (Jesus) draws him…” (John 6:44)
+(1 Corinthians 12:3) and “No one can come to (Christ) unless the Father who sent me (Jesus) draws him (through the Holy Spirit)…” (John 6:44)

 The Character of Genuine Saving Faith